nimethfernando/Cricket-World/README.md

 # Cricket-World
-A Website for cricket fans about the Cricket history, best team players and trophies that can be won in tournamnets.
+A Website for cricket fans about the Cricket history, best team players and trophies that can be won in tournamnets..